The Dolphin Connection

 Returning from the Land of Magic, where they were all wished away to, the members of the Seven Soldiers of Victory gather to confront their foe, the mischievous imp, Willie Wisher.
 Wisher wishes up a steel barrier between himself and the Seven Soldiers of Victory, but the Shining Knight easily cuts through it.
 Wisher then wishes up a trio of gorillas to take down the team, but the Crimson Avenger releases a smoke capsule that blinds the simian squad.
 Unable to see their targets, the apes are easily rounded up by the Vigilante.
 Wisher wishes for a criminal gang to fight the battle for him, but the Star-Spangled Kid and Stripesy make short work of the gang.
 Wisher attempts to flee on a flying broomstick, but the Green Arrow and Speedy bring him down.
 Realizing that Wisher is not actually malevolent, only misguided, the Seven Soldiers of Victory point out that for each wish Wiilie Wisher grants for himself, some poor innocent in the world has something taken away.
 Unable to live with himself for the harm he has inadvertently caused, Willie Wisher wishes he was never born, then disappears.
 Though all memory of Willie Wisher should have faded when he wished himself out of existence, a man named John Shoman was able to film a documentary that details the Seven Soldier's of Victory's adventures in the Land of Magic, and their confrontation with Willie Wisher.
 The Vigilante surmises that perhaps Willie Wisher allowed the documentary to exist as a remembrance of him.
 The Crimson Avenger, however, more direly predicts that perhaps the Seven Soldiers of Victory haven't seen the last of Willie Wisher after all.

-Note: This issue contains the Hostess Superhero Ad, Batman and the Captive Commissioner.
+Note: Features the Hostess Fruit Pies Ad, Batman and the Captive Commissioner